 In This Review

-- 3Running costs - currently readingThe BMW i3 is pricier than some less premium rivals, but day-to-day running costs are as low as for any electric car
+- 3Running costs & insurance - currently readingThe BMW i3 is pricier to buy than some less premium rivals, but day-to-day running costs are as low as for any electric car